tommasorigon/logistic-bias-reduction/ENDOMETRIAL/README.md

     ## EH                  -2.46   0.75    -3.29   0.00
     ## ------------------------------------------------

-Table 1 in the paper compares the proposed approach with state-of-the art methods for bias-reduction, such as Firth (1993) and Kenne Pagui, Salvan, and Sartori (2017), conveniently implemented in the R package `brglm2` (Kosmidis 2021); refer also to Kosmidis, Kenne Pagui, and Sartori (2020).
+The following table compares the proposed approach with state-of-the art methods for bias-reduction, such as Firth (1993) and Kenne Pagui, Salvan, and Sartori (2017), conveniently implemented in the R package `brglm2` (Kosmidis 2021); refer also to Kosmidis, Kenne Pagui, and Sartori (2020).
 We also compare the proposed method with the approach of